yellowdog/python-examples/README.md

 ### Task Execution Directory

-Ephemeral Task directories are by default created under `/var/opt/yellowdog/agent/data/workers`.
-This directory contains one or more numbered subdirectories where each numbered directory corresponds to a Worker on the node.
+Ephemeral Task working directories are by default created under `/var/opt/yellowdog/agent/data/workers`, named using their YellowDog Task IDs with colons substituted by underscores.

 (On Windows hosts, the Task directories are found under `%AppData%\yellowdog\agent\data\workers`.)

-When a Task is allocated to a node, an ephemeral directory is created under the applicable Worker directory, with a name corresponding the YellowDog ID for the Task.
-For example, this is an ephemeral directory being used by Worker number `1`:
+When a Task is allocated to a node, an ephemeral directory is created, e.g.:

-`/var/opt/yellowdog/agent/data/workers/1/ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1`
+`/var/opt/yellowdog/agent/data/workers/ydid_task_559EBE_74949336-ac2b-4811-a7d5-f3ecd9739908_1_1`

 This is the directory into which downloaded objects are placed, and in which output files are created by default.
 The console output `taskoutput.txt` file will also be created in this directory.